3neti/dpwh_ppp-docs/docs/Concept_Note.md

 This concept note proposes an **AI-powered Independent Verification & Compliance Auditor (IVCA)** as an Unsolicited Public-Private Partnership (PPP) for the Department of Public Works and Highways (DPWH).

-The IVCA will act as a **neutral, third-party verifier**—similar to SGS's globally accepted model for inspection and verification—ensuring fairness, transparency, accuracy, and cost-reasonableness in all stages of DPWH procurement and contract execution.
+The IVCA will act as a **neutral, third-party verifier**—similar to SGS's globally accepted model for inspection and verification—providing independent verification services to support fairness, transparency, accuracy, and cost-reasonableness in all stages of DPWH procurement and contract execution.

+**Important:** The IVCA does not create, modify, or enforce contractual obligations between DPWH and contractors.
+All construction contract obligations remain exclusively between DPWH and the winning contractor.
+IVCA provides verification data and analytics only; all contractual decisions rest with DPWH.

 The project **requires no funding from DPWH or the national government**.
 Instead, revenues are generated through contractor-funded verification fees, following a transparent, regulated, Swiss-Challenge-compliant concession model.

 The system uses advanced AI to strengthen DPWH's capacity to detect: